Cowlitz Restoration & Recovery Project

 - How are grants awarded?

 The fund is administered by Tacoma Power with oversight by the Cowlitz Fisheries Technical Committee (FTC).
-The FTC will review all grant proposals (habitat and hatchery-associated) and provide funding determinations to Tacoma Power based on benefit to fish, certainty of success, cost benefit, and CRR Program priorities.
+For grant rounds, Tacoma Power partners with the Lower Columbia Fish Recovery Board (LCFRB) for habitat proposals and runs a stand-alone round for hatchery-associated projects.
+Proposals are evaluated based on benefit to fish, certainty of success, cost benefit, and CRR priorities.
+The FTC reviews all funding recommendations and determines funding awards.

 Planning to apply?